mbocon/simplified-api/README.md

 # SIMPLIFIED API

 This is the backend for my Simplified App.
-The simplified app is an all-in-one app meant to simplify the process of getting yourself organized.
+The Simplified app is an all-in-one app meant to simplify the process of getting yourself organized.
 The app features a budgeting tool, to-do list, daily journal, OpenWeather API and more...

 ## TECHNOLOGIES USED: